noluwalo/about-me-feature-flags/setup.md

    - View current values (typewriter animation, mode, variant)
    - Understand how flags control the entire experience

-**Hopefully by exploring this demo, you'll see how LaunchDarkly flags and Segment analytics work together!**
+**Hopefully by exploring this demo site, you'll see how LaunchDarkly flags and Segment work together!**

 ## 🚀 Setup Instructions